 It is worth noting that 50% of unsold tokens are distributed to token purchasers on a pro-rata basis, with the other 50% being used to finance further project activities.

 This is a solid project with a solid team which is enjoying a lot of attention from traditional media.
-The business model is simply a tokenised form of a traditional venture capital model, with the project’s leads bringing almost three decades of experience to the equation from one of the UK’s most successful businessmen at its head.
+However, the business model is ultimately nothing more than a tokenised form of a traditional venture capital business model,

-In comparative terms, for an ICO we see little risk here and, given Barrowman’s credentials and networks, ordinarily the key aspect to this project – its ability to identify and mould new innovative technology start-ups into successful businesses – also carries promise.
+In comparative terms, for an ICO we see little risk here from a credibility point-of-view, given Barrowman’s credentials and networks, ordinarily the key aspect to this project.
+But whilst the proposition to identify and mould new innovative technology start-ups into successful businesses may sound great on paper, it is not entirely clear that its tokenised model will appeal to its traditional constituency of investors.